 Mix well and store in a clean, dry jar away from heat and direct light.

 Consume the product within three months of preparation.
-Apply this on your body; if you can, do it after a lemongrass bath and you are going to boost the protective action and you will keep negativity away for sure!
+Apply this on your body; if you can, do it after a lemongrass bath and you will definitely boost the protective action and keep negativity away!

 Where to buy it?